decker-prime/traffic_watch/README.md

 On the other hand, I've been using Python for three years, and this project took me to new corners of the language libraries, which was interesting.

-I'd like to thank you for your time, and I appreciate your feedback.
 This program works right out of the box on my test machines, so if there are issues running it, please reach out.
-Thanks again for your consideration.